pact-foundation/docs.pact.io/website/docs/pact_broker/tags.md

 #### Verifying pacts

 To ensure each of the feature pacts are verified by the provider, the [Work In Progress Pacts](/pact_broker/advanced_topics/wip_pacts/) feature must be enabled on the provider side.
+This will ensure the latest pact for each feature is verified by the provider, without the provider needing to know the names of each feature.

+#### Deploying

+Before deploying the consumer, run `can-i-deploy --pacticipant ${PACTICIPANT_NAME} --version ${GIT_SHA} --to ${ENVIRONMENT}` as normal.

+The difference comes when enabling a feature toggle.
+Before a feature toggle can be enabled in a runtime system, you need to be sure that the consumer code with the feature toggle ON has been tested successfully with the version of the provider that is currently deployed to that environment.
+To check this, run `can-i-deploy --pacticipant ${PACTICIPANT_NAME} --version ${GIT_SHA}+${FEATURE_NAME} --to ${ENVIRONMENT}`.
+This will make sure that the pact for the deployed code with the feature enabled has a successful verification from the deployed version of the provider.